vincentenos/ISTA_421_Project/README.md

 the line where the file is created is dfm.to_csv("vehicle_collision_subset.csv", index = False) This will be the final file used for regression, all other exploratory and data handling prior to this were done on original file.

+Original data can be found here https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data
+Go to actions section and query all data up until october 3rd,  this can then be downloaded.